Skip to main content

 • If the user force closes the application from settings, and then restarts their device the service may not be able to restart.

-• The steps are scheduled to be uploaded every hour from the time enableBackgroundAndroidSteps was called, however it's not possible to guarantee the exact execution time as this depends on how the Android System manages the device resources.
+• The steps are scheduled to be uploaded every hour from the time deprecated enableBackgroundAndroidSteps was called, however it's not possible to guarantee the exact execution time as this depends on how the Android System manages the device resources.

 Customizing the foreground service notification